180 students have now enrolled which is a 12% increase on the previous year

 and live on Freeview channel 276

-Discussing the course, Course Manager, Kenneth Johnston said that CAFRE had received a high level of interest in the course for 2023/24 and 180 students have now enrolled which is a 12% increase on the previous year.
+Discussing the course, Course Manager, Kenneth Johnston said that CAFRE had received a high level of interest in the course for 2023/24 and 180 students have now enrolled which is a 12 per cent increase on the previous year.

 Advertisement